 The public portion of this hybrid model, with its focus on health & wellness, would include education on smoking, nutrition, exercise and sleep, and also address the health effects of poverty & obesity.
 Smoking is important because it adds 20% to annual medical costs, and evidence shows the smoking cessation programs have generally worked.
 Even though some people still smoke, it’s far fewer than in the 1960’s.

 Obesity adds at least 50% to medical costs, but they aren’t evenly distributed across social classes.
-According to HBO’s documentary “The Weight of the Nation,” public health officials can reliably predict a community’s weight by zip code and have noticed lifespan differences of more than 20 years between poor neighborhoods on one side of town and affluent ones on the other side just 8 miles away.
+According to HBO’s documentary “The Weight of the Nation,” public health officials can reliably predict a community’s body mass index by zip code and have noticed lifespan differences of more than 20 years between poor neighborhoods on one side of town and affluent ones on the other side just 8 miles away.

 Billing at Cost

 In the older HMO model where preventive care was free, and in the evolving insurance model afterwards, patients contributed to the abuse of the system, because they didn’t know about or have to worry about the cost of each test or procedure, until they were surprised by dozens of bills afterwards.
-But in the basic public health model, such abuse is discouraged because services are provided at cost, with total costs known up front, and no need for health insurance.
+But in the basic public health model, such abuse is discouraged because services are provided at cost, with total costs known up front, and with no need for private health insurance.